sybilhoangRG/support.balsamiq.com/content/tutorials/ipad.md

 * * *

-## Step 3 - Create Your Mockup
+## Step 3 - Create Your Wireframe

 Now, the fun part.
-Create your mockup, making sure that all of your controls fit inside the viewport/window of the iPad device (the alignment guides at the edges should help with this).
+Create your wireframe, making sure that all of your controls fit inside the viewport/window of the iPad device (the alignment guides at the edges should help with this).

 Here's an example: